bndtools/bnd/biz.aQute.bnd.gradle/README.md

 The collection of files to use for locating bundles during the resolve process.
 The default is _${project.sourceSets.main.runtimeClasspath}_ plus _${project.configurations.archives.artifacts.files}_.
+This property must not be used for and is ignored in Bnd Workspace builds.

 ### reportOptional